MithuBitz/LeetLab/Readme.md

 ## Step 23:

-- First implement the create playlist controller.
+- Now implement the create playlist controller.
 For this first get the name and description of the playlist from the req.body and also grab the userId from the req.user.id.
 - Now create a new playlist with help of create() inside the playlist table and set data like name, description, userId.
 - Now send the response with status code 200 with success, message and playlist.
 Now implement the catch part also.

 ## Step 24:

+- Now implement the get all list details controller.
+For this we need to call findMany() inside the playlist table. where userId is equal to req.user.id.
+- Also need to include the problems field and also need to include only those problem which are on that playlist.
+- Now send the response with status code 200 with success, message and playlists.
+Now implement the catch part also.